“A romantic seaside getaway with a great restaurant, 30 minutes from central Copenhagen”

 - Breakfast on your private balcony, overlooking the sea

-- Excellent food, both in the formal restaurant (which has a Michelin Bib Gourmand) and the buzzy pub; alternate between them according to your mood
+- Excellent food, both in the restaurant and the buzzy pub; alternate between them according to your mood

 - The rooms are generally large and bright